-NQF Level : 6

-SAQA Credits : 360
+NQF Level: 6 SAQA Credits: 360 Duration: 3 years

-Duration : 3 years 5

-Professional Chemical Engineering Technicians are characterized by the ability to apply proven, commonly understood techniques, procedures, practices and codes to solve well-defined engineering problems.
+Professional Chemical Engineering Technicians are characterised by the ability to apply proven, commonly understood techniques, procedures, practices and codes to solve well-defined engineering problems.
 They manage and supervise chemical engineering operations and activities.
-They work independently and responsibly within an allocated are or under guidance.
+They work independently and responsibly within an allocated area or under guidance.

-Professional Engineering Technicians must therefore have a working understanding of engineering sciences underlying the techniques used, together with financial, commercial legal, socio-economic, health, safety and environmental methodologies, procedures and best practices.
+Professional Engineering Technicians must, therefore, have a working understanding of the engineering sciences underlying the techniques used and financial, commercial, legal, socio-economic, health, safety, and environmental methodologies, procedures, and best practices.

-The process of professional development of a Professional Engineering Technician starts with the attainment of a qualification that meets this standard.
-After graduation a programme of training and experience is completed to attain the competencies for registration in the category Professional Engineering Technician.
+The professional development process for a Professional Engineering Technician starts with attaining a qualification that meets this standard.
+After graduation, a training and experience programme is completed to achieve the competencies for registration in the category of Professional Engineering Technician.

-This qualification is primarily industry oriented.
-The knowledge emphasizes general principles and application or technology transfer.
-The qualification provides students with a sound knowledge base in a chemical engineering field and the ability to apply their knowledge and skills to particular career or professional contexts, while equipping them to undertake more specialized and intensive learning.
-Programme leading to this qualification has a strong professional or career focus and holders of this qualification are normally prepared to enter a specific niche in the labour market.
+This qualification is primarily industry-oriented.
+The knowledge emphasises general principles and application or technology transfer.
+The qualification provides students with a sound knowledge base in a chemical engineering field and the ability to apply their knowledge and skills to particular career or professional contexts while equipping them to undertake more specialised and intensive learning.
+The programme leading to this qualification has a strong professional or career focus, and holders of this qualification are normally prepared to enter a specific niche in the labour market.

-Specifically the purpose of the Diploma in Chemical Engineering is to build the necessary knowledge, understanding, abilities and skills required for further learning towards becoming a competent practicing Professional Engineering Technician.
+Specifically, the purpose of the Diploma in Chemical Engineering is to build the necessary knowledge, understanding, abilities, and skills required for further learning to become a competent practising Professional Engineering Technician.
 This qualification provides:

-1. Preparation for careers in engineering and related areas, for achieving technical leadership and to make a contribution to the economy and national development;
+Preparation for careers in engineering and related areas, for achieving technical leadership and to contribute to the economy and national development;

-- The educational requirement towards registration as a Professional Engineering Technician with the Engineering Council of South Africa (ECSA) as well as to allow the graduate to pursue careers in engineering and related fields; - A thorough grounding in mathematics, natural sciences, engineering sciences, engineering modelling, engineering design and the ability to enable applications in fields of emerging knowledge together with an appreciation for the world and society in which engineering is practiced; - 4.
-For graduates with an appropriate level of achievement in the programme, the minimum entry requirement for admission to an Advanced Diploma, as specified in E-23-P, designed to support articulation to satisfy an engineering technologist education benchmark qualification
+- The educational requirement towards registration as a Professional Engineering Technician with the Engineering Council of South Africa (ECSA) as well as to allow the graduate to pursue careers in engineering and related fields; - A thorough grounding in mathematics, natural sciences, engineering sciences, engineering modelling, and engineering design and the ability to enable applications in fields of emerging knowledge together with an appreciation for the world and society in which engineering is practised; - 4.
+For graduates with an appropriate level of achievement in the programme, the minimum entry requirement for admission to an Advanced Diploma, as specified in E-23-P, is designed to support articulation and to satisfy an engineering technologist education benchmark qualification.

-The learner will be awarded this qualification if he/she has successfully completed all modules (as outlined in section (c) below) and demonstrated competence (to the satisfaction of the assessors) in all Graduate Attributes as per E-02-PN ECSA standard outlined below.
+The learners will be awarded this qualification if they have successfully completed all modules (as outlined in section (c) below) and demonstrated competence (to the satisfaction of the assessors) in all Graduate Attributes as per the E-02-PN ECSA standard outlined below.